 Have a Plan

 Battling temptation in recovery is about being smart.
-If you are going to an event or place where you know there are drug triggers, have a plan in place.
+If you are going to an event or place where you know there are going to be drug triggers, have a plan in place.
 Bring someone along who will support you and keep you accountable for your sobriety.
 It is also okay to leave a situation if you are feeling overwhelmed.
+Additionally, patients of our Southern California rehab will be able to craft a personal relapse prevention plan with a trained counselor upon completing treatment.

-Feeling tempted in recovery is not a sign of weakness; it is a natural response to sobriety.
+Feeling tempted in recovery is not a sign of weakness but rather a natural response to sobriety.
 When you experience drug cravings, especially if they were brought on by a new drug trigger, you should talk it out.
 Speak with your sponsor, bring it up at a recovery meeting, or talk about it with a trusted friend.
 Talking about it can help you work through the problem and get a better understanding of how to handle it in the future.

 Don’t Go It Alone